YLhai/Codon/README.md

 ```
 ### optimal
-This command can make a optimalcodon analysis and plot the result.
+This command can make a optimal codons analysis and plot the result.

 ```bash